Jeffrey Weiss, MD

 Through this initiative, hospitals, ambulatory care centers, physician offices, homecare services, and extended care facilities throughout the Bronx may access patients’ clinical data (with appropriate patient consent) including registration records, laboratory tests, hospital admissions, emergency room visits, and procedural notation.

-Launched in late 2008, this initiative is expected to improve efficiency of care, increase patient and provider satisfaction, reduce errors resulting from poor data quality, and save millions of dollars in administrative costs.
+Launched in late 2008, this initiative has improved efficiency of care, increased patient and provider satisfaction, reduced errors resulting from poor data quality, and saved millions of dollars in administrative costs.